 We Can Save & Relieve Hurting Teeth

 Your teeth are made up of three layers: the protective outer enamel, the second layer of sensitive dentin, and an inner pulp layer that contains components commonly referred to as the “nerve” of the tooth.
 A deep cavity, traumatic injury, or tooth fracture can make the canal susceptible to bacterial infection, which can kill the pulp, stimulate increased blood flow, and create painful pressure within the tooth.
-If you come in during the early stages of this dental damage, Dr. Kakkar and his team at Skylands Dental of New Jersey, LLC may be able to save the tooth with root canal treatment at our Hackettstown, NJ dental office.
+If you come in during the early stages of this dental damage, Dr. Kakkar and his team at Skylands Dental of New Jersey may be able to save the tooth with root canal treatment at our Hackettstown, NJ dental office.

 - Experienced Dentist with a Gentle Touch

 - Precise Treatment Planning with CT/Cone Beam Scanner

 - Same-Day Appointments for Patients in Pain

 Endodontic treatment, better known as root canal, is an emergency dentistry procedure that’s necessary when a tooth’s damage or decay reaches the inner layer of the tooth.
 The procedure is performed by removing the nerve and filling the root canal before restoring the tooth with a crown.
 It is especially vital that back teeth (molars and premolars) be protected with crowns as root canal-treated teeth become brittle and are more prone to fracture.
 The goal of a root canal is to preserve the remaining healthy tooth structure and prevent the need for tooth extraction.